mogproject/easy-menu/README.rst

 Meta Variables
 --------------

-You can overwrite options by writing ``meta`` variables to the root configuration file.
+You can overwrite options by writing ``meta`` variables in the root configuration file.

 +-------------------------+---------------------------------------+
 | Option                  | Description                           |